 How does that help a younger spouse?
 While the older spouse is alive, the younger spouse can claim their own Social Security benefit or a percentage of their higher earning spouse’s starting at age 62, whichever is greater.
 (To collect their full benefit, they will still have to wait until their own full retirement age to begin taking benefits.)

 When the older, higher earning spouse passes away, the surviving spouse is switched to a Social Security survivors benefit, which is equivalent to 100 percent of the late spouse’s benefit, including any delayed credits they accrued.

 Moore said couples should be aware that most claiming strategies for pension and Social Security benefits are irreversible, making it critical that they seek advice from a qualified source.
 (Learn more: Filing for Social Security retirement benefits )

-The government requires Individual Retirement Account (IRA) holders to begin taking required minimum distributions, or RMDs, beginning in the year they turn age 72.
+The government requires Individual Retirement Account (IRA) holders to begin taking required minimum distributions, or RMDs, beginning in the year they turn age 73.
 But you calculate your RMD differently if your spouse if much younger than you.
-(Calculator: What is my required minimum distribution?)
+(Related: Turning 73?
+Required minimum distributions explained)